Sunday, May 11, 2014

 The next verse is what says it all though:

 “And moved with compassion, He stretched out His hand, AND TOUCHED HIM, and said to him, “I am willing; be cleansed.”

 Jesus touched the untouchable.

 Imagine the feeling of that man who had not had a human touch in years when he felt someone touch him for the first time.

 Bill did die of AIDS, but not before he accepted Christ as his Savior.
 For you see in the story of the family, that small church, that his mother had started attending a few years prior, hired a new pastor; a guy new to the area who knew nothing of the town, or the people, or the stories that went with them.

 When he found out that Mary, a part of his church, had a son who was dying, he went to call on them……every week……and toward the end, every day.
 He called on this family who for years had sat in a shadow of reputation and gossipy assumptions, but who desperately needed to be told of the gospel of Jesus Christ.

-Every week he went and ministered Jesus to them, and before Bill died, he prayed and received Jesus as his Savior, and not long after Bill’s death his dad started attending church, and eventually walked the isle to the alter and gave his heart to Jesus as well.
+Every week he went and ministered Jesus to them, and before Bill died, he prayed and received Jesus as his Savior, and not long after Bill’s death, his dad started attending church and eventually walked the aisle to the altar and gave his heart to Jesus as well.